jilverprivera/RN-GanaderiApp/README.md

 ## 🧾 About the App (Under progress)

 GanaderiApp is a solution for all the people who work with animals in the field.
-The goal of this App is the management of all your animals (cow, pigs, chickens) I will add more over time and so see over time the graph with the total profit, the total invested, the percentage of margin.
+The goal of this App is the management of all your animals (cows) I will add more over time and so see over time the graph with the total profit, the total invested, the percentage of margin.
 GanaderiApp is a solution for all the people who work with animals in the field.

 **Disclaimer: App only works on Android devices, NO IOS Support.**